-This course is designed to promote an active lifestyle, help build the foundation for determining what activities best suit each student's needs, teach the basic principles of conditioning, nutrition, and the body's systems and their reaction to activity and their relationship to exercise.
-Evaluation will be subjective and objective, based on participation, sportsmanship, skill testing, written tests and projects.
+This course is designed to promote an active lifestyle, help build the foundation for determining what activities best suit each student's needs, and teach the basic principles of conditioning, nutrition, and the body's systems and their reaction to activity and their relationship to exercise.
+Evaluation will be subjective and objective, based on participation, sportsmanship, skill testing, written tests, and projects.
 Students are required to wear appropriate attire during PE classes.
-The activities include, but are not limited to: weight training, flexibility, cardiovascular activities, and determining nutritional needs.
+The activities include, but are not limited to, weight training, flexibility, cardiovascular activities, and determining nutritional needs.

 Physical activity is critical to the development and maintenance of good health and overall well-being.
 The goal of Physical Education class is to develop physically educated individuals who have the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.
 The class includes instruction and participation in various physical fitness activities, individual lifetime activities, sports, and team sports.
 Included in this but not limited to the following: flag football, ultimate football, ultimate Frisbee, soccer, team handball, mat ball, wiffleball, basketball, volleyball, crazy cricket, hockey, pickle ball, table tennis, bocce, corn hole, badminton, cardio-respiratory, muscular strength, muscular endurance, and flexibility workouts.
-Students will be challenged in a variety of different methods to foster one's overall physical, mental, social, and emotional well-being.
-Students will be challenged in a variety of different methods to foster one's overall physical, mental, social, and emotional well-being.
+Students will be challenged in a variety of different methods to foster their overall physical, mental, social, and emotional well-being.